 Georgia 30 Day Notice to Vacate

-A Georgia 30 Day Notice to Vacate is an official lease termination form to terminate a month-to-month tenancy.
+A Georgia 30 Day Notice to Vacate is an official lease termination form to terminate a tenancy at will or a month-to-month lease.
 This notice may be used for tenants with no written lease that pay rent monthly or for tenants with an expired lease.

 This letter fulfills the minimum amount of notice required for tenants, but landlords are legally required to provide more notice.